-Civil union spouses
+Rights of civil union spouses

 Civil union spouses have the same rights as married spouses (family patrimony, matrimonial regime).
 However, there are a few differences, particularly concerning the procedure for dissolution of a civil union.

-The breakdown of a conjugal union
+The breakdown of an union

 If the spouses do not have any dependent children and they agree on the consequences of the breakdown, particularly concerning the partition of their property, the breakdown may be recorded in 2 notarial acts (without a court judgment): the transaction contract and the declaration.